shourya01/shourya01.github.io/index.md

 I also gained exposure to softwares such as NASA's GMAT, AGI's STK, and a.i.
 Solutions' FreeFlyer.

-### Multibeam Satellite Precoding

-I undertook a graded Design Project at BITS Pilani KK Birla Goa Campus.
-As a part of the project, I understood the concept of signal power management and precoding in communication systems.
-I also proposed a few methods for efficient precoding in a SATCOM (Satellite Communication) system.

 # Miscellaneous

-### Science Internship Program 2021

-I was a mentor for the Science Internship Program (SIP) 2021 organized by UCSC.
-The program organizes two-month interships for high-school students under the mentorship of UCSC graduate researchers in an apprentiship mode.
-This helps the high-school students gain an early exposure to research.
-I mentored my cohort of 3 students in the field of energy data analytics using Python.
+### Learning to Run a Power Grid (L2RPN, 2023)

+Out team (including myself, Qiuling Yang, and Yu Zhang) were the [**winners**](https://www.linkedin.com/feed/update/urn:li:activity:7108144367894233088/) of the L2RPN 2023 competition organized by TU Delft, which saw 95 teams from across the world compete in a competition to generate reinforcement-learning based methods to operate a power grid.
+The control action involved reconfiguring the grid topology, controlling the outputs of generators, and isolating various buses.
+Our strategy involved generating atomic actions which, when applied, reduced the control task to a continuous optimization problem which can be easily solved.

 ### Hult Prize 2016 (Dubai Finals)

 Hult Prize is an annual entrepreneurship competition organized on a global scale to encourage innovative entrepreneurial solutions to large-scale social problems.
 I was a part of _Project Vriddhi_, a team of 4 BITS Pilani, Goa students.
 We proposed an idea for urban decongestion using scheduled & shared transportation.
 This was in response to solve the problem of [urban crowded slums](http://www.hultprize.org/wp-content/uploads/2017/07/Hult-Prize-2016-Case-Study_FINAL.compressed.pdf), which was the Hult Prize Challenge for 2016.

-Our model included spatial decongestion of slums by an innovtive transport management system, which would include app notifications/SMS alerts for the employed residents, which would be networked with the employers and transport vehicles.
-This would allow precise co-ordination of manpower through networked transportation, even if the job requirement was far away from the slum.
-This would enable the slum-dwelling labour to become competitive in the job market and earn a respectable living.

-We implemented a prototype in the Zari slum of Goa, and the results allowed us to win the Hult Regional Finals held in Goa.
-We then presented our idea at the Dubai finals in front of eminent investors, technocrats, and social workers.